-Ongoing collaborations include recordings and performances with multi-instrumentalist and composer David Ornette Cherry.
-As a member of David Ornette Cherry's Organic Nation Listening Club she performed in September 2022 for an interdisciplinary concert at the historic venue, The World Stage in Leimert Park, Los Angeles.
-She played with them at the 43rd Annual Watts Towers Jazz Festival and she is featured in his new recording, Organic Nation Listening Club – The Continual released on Spiritmuse Records in October 2021.
+Nadene performed regularly with the master multi-instrumentalist and composer David Ornette Cherry, who passed away unexpectedly when in the London Jazz Festival for a tribute to his illustrious father, Don Cherry, in December 2022.
+As a member of David Ornette Cherry's Organic Nation Listening Club she performed in September 2022 for an interdisciplinary concert at the historic venue, The World Stage in Leimert Park, Los Angeles for his last U.S. performance.
+She played with them at the 43rd Annual Watts Towers Jazz Festival and she is featured in his latest recording, Organic Nation Listening Club – The Continual released on Spiritmuse Records in October 2021.

 Nadene holds an MA in Contemporary Cross-Cultural Improvisation.